One of the largest private LEGO collections on the planet is going public, and coming to Idaho…

 Birthday parties will continue at Brickstory just as they are now at Bricknowlogy – for all ages.
 We’ve hosted thousands of parties, ranging in age from 5 to 65, and almost every age in between.
 There will be more room for larger events and more space to build.
 When booking parties, you will also have the option of including the Brickstory showroom and activity centers into your package.
 Logistics and pricing is still in development, but it will be a very unique way to spend a birthday!

-At 15,000 square feet and with thousands of models, minifigures, and artifacts – each with their own story – it’s going to take many hours to peruse the 70 years of LEGO at Bricknowlogy’s Brickstory.
+At 20,000 square feet and with thousands of models, minifigures, and artifacts – each with their own story – it’s going to take many hours to peruse the 70 years of LEGO at Bricknowlogy’s Brickstory.
 If you went quickly and spent only 30 seconds at each item, it would still take over 130 hours to view it all.
 And that’s not including the other activities like the Free-Build Room or Gaming Hub.
 And Brickstory will constantly be changing – adding new displays, celebrating various holidays throughout the year, showcasing new MOCs from around the world, and regularly acquiring additional vintage / rare collectors’ items.
 You’ll definitely want to visit over and over again.
+So with all that to take in, you could easily spend several days at Brickstory and still not see it all.
+The best part is that there will literally be fun for everyone!
+From the toddler build room and robotics lab to the VR Gaming and interactive challenges, to the 16,000+ artifacts – everyone will have lots of activities to choose from!
+You can split up and do your own thing, or spend the day together – it’s up to you!

 Sound Awesome?
 Here’s How You Can Help…